Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: RESULTS

-To evaluate the model's early warning capabilities, we stratified the positive cohort based on the time interval from PPG acquisition to clinical diagnosis (Time-to-Event).
-The quantitative results are presented in Figure~\ref{fig:temporal_sensitivity} and Table~\ref{tab:temporal_performance}.
-The analysis reveals distinct progression trajectories for AS and AR, reflecting their divergent hemodynamic mechanisms.
+To evaluate the temporal relationship between model predictions and subsequent clinical recognition of AVD, we stratified participants according to the interval between PPG acquisition and the first recorded diagnosis of AS or AR.
+The quantitative results are summarized in Figure~\ref{fig:temporal_sensitivity} and Table~\ref{tab:temporal_performance}.

-For Aortic Stenosis (AS), the model exhibited a significant dose-response relationship with time.
-The AUROC steadily increased from 0.616 in the remote group ($>10$ years) to 0.721 in the proximate group ($1-3$ years) (Figure~\ref{fig:temporal_sensitivity}C).
-This continuous performance improvement aligns closely with the natural history of AS: as leaflet calcification accumulates and the orifice area linearly narrows, left ventricular outflow obstruction worsens, making the ``Pulsus Tardus'' feature in the PPG waveform increasingly prominent and thus more accurately captured by the model.
+For both AS and AR, discrimination performance was highest among participants diagnosed within 1--3 years after PPG acquisition and showed a tendency toward lower performance at more distant diagnostic horizons.
+For AS, AUROC decreased from 0.773 in the 1--3 year interval to 0.604 in the $>$10 year interval.
+Similarly, for AR, AUROC decreased from 0.725 to 0.586 across the same diagnostic horizons.

-In contrast, Aortic Regurgitation (AR) displayed a unique non-linear evolution pattern (Figure~\ref{fig:temporal_sensitivity}D).
-Although the proximate group (AUC 0.691) significantly outperformed the remote groups, a clear performance \textit{plateau} (AUC $\approx$ 0.630-0.640) was observed between the intermediate ($3-5$ years) and remote ($5-10$ years) phases.
-Physiologically, this corresponds to the long \textit{Compensated Phase} of chronic AR, during which the left ventricle adapts to volume overload via eccentric hypertrophy and dilation to maintain a relatively stable forward stroke volume, keeping peripheral waveform characteristics constant for years.
-The sharp rise in performance in the proximate group suggests the model acutely captures the hemodynamic instability marking the transition from compensation to decompensation.
+Although discrimination performance gradually decreased at longer diagnostic horizons, performance remained above random discrimination across all temporal strata.
+Notably, even among participants who were not clinically recognized until more than 10 years after PPG acquisition, the model maintained AUROC values of 0.604 for AS and 0.586 for AR.

-This sensitivity to disease progression translates into valuable clinical screening efficacy.
-As shown in Table~\ref{tab:temporal_performance}, even within the ``opportunity window'' of 1--3 years prior to clinical diagnosis, the model identified 49.1\% of AS patients and 44.8\% of AR patients while maintaining a specificity of 80\%.
-This implies that PiLA has the capability to screen out nearly half of the high-risk individuals using low-cost means while patients are still in the asymptomatic latent period.
-Notably, even 10 years before diagnosis, the model's discriminative ability remains superior to random guessing, suggesting that PPG signals may serve as an ultra-early biomarker, capturing subclinical vascular mechanical changes decades before the onset of macroscopic clinical symptoms.
+These observations are consistent with the possibility that disease-related cardiovascular alterations become increasingly reflected in peripheral pulse waveforms as clinical recognition approaches.
+Collectively, the findings suggest that PiLA captures disease-related physiological information that may already be present years before future clinical recognition of AVD.
+The persistence of above-random discrimination across extended diagnostic horizons further supports the potential utility of PPG-based representation learning for opportunistic screening and risk enrichment in asymptomatic populations.

-\subsubsection{Long-term Risk Stratification and Independent Prognostic Value}
+\subsection{Long-term Risk Stratification and Independent Prognostic Value}